Accepting payments in your app

 Since the API-key is not included in your app, you can not request the status of the payment directly from Mollie.
 Therefor you should create a way to inform your app about the status update of the payment from your server.
 An option you have is to use a Silence Notification.
 See the guides for iOS and Android about how to integrate this in your app.

-Updated 5 months ago
+Updated 5 days ago